nelvadas/GraalVM101/01-springboot/README.md

 $ curl  'http://localhost:8080/price/graalvm-discount_bond/100/1?yield=0.06&interestRate=0.05'
 99,057
 ```
+That concludes the first part.
+The second part will focus on benchmarking the application's performance using various Java runtimes.

 ## Performance Boost with GraalVM JIT Compiler
 ### GraalVM JIT
-In the following section we start the BondPricer with GraalVM JIT, then send 10000 pricing request with a factor 100 for concurrency level.
-Load is sent using  Apache Benchmark
+In the following section, we start the BondPricer with GraalVM JIT and then send 10,000 pricing requests with a concurrency level factor of 100.
+The load is generated using Apache Benchmark."

 We limit the application to use maximum 20% of the available CPU